spotlightpa/poor-richard/content/about/_index.md

 copy="""
 The mission of Spotlight PA is to hold powerful public and private forces — especially governments, elected officials, businesses, and special interests — to account through urgent and compelling investigative and public-service journalism that drives change and strengthens our democracy, the state, and all who live here.

 At Spotlight PA, we value independence, transparency, diversity, innovation, and collaboration.
-Read more about our vital efforts to empower communities and reinvigorate local news in Pennsylvania
+Read more about our vital efforts to empower communities and reinvigorate local news in Pennsylvania:
 """
 [blocks.cta]
 url = "/about/mission/"